-We have a majority ownership interest in four operating acute care hospitals in the Las Vegas, Nevada market and one newly constructed facility that has been completed and opened in January, 2008.
-The four hospitals that were in operation as of December 31, 2007, Valley Hospital Medical Center, Summerlin Hospital Medical Center, Desert Springs Hospital and Spring Valley Medical Center, on a combined basis, contributed 21% in 2007, 21% in 2006 and 20% in 2005, of our consolidated net revenues.
-On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 32% in 2007, 30% in 2006 and 23% in 2005, of our earnings before income taxes (excluding the pre-tax hurricane related expenses of \$14 million and pre-tax hurricane insurance recoveries of \$182 million recorded during 2006 and excluding the pre-tax hurricane related expenses of \$165 million and pre-tax hurricane insurance recoveries of \$82 million recorded during 2005).
+We have a majority ownership interest in five acute care hospitals in the Las Vegas, Nevada market.
+The five hospitals, Valley Hospital Medical Center, Summerlin Hospital Medical Center, Desert Springs Hospital, Spring Valley Medical Center and Centennial Hills Hospital Medical Center (opened in January 2008), on a combined basis, contributed 22% in 2008, 21% in 2007, and 21% in 2006 of our consolidated net revenues.
+On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 20% in 2008, 27% in 2007, and 25% in 2006 of our earnings before income taxes and interest expense.

-In addition, South Texas Health System, which includes McAllen Medical Center, McAllen Heart Hospital and South Texas Behavioral Health Center, located in McAllen, Texas, and Edinburg Regional Medical Center and Edinburg Children's Hospital, located in Edinburg, Texas, operate within the same market.
-On a combined basis, these facilities contributed 7% in 2007, 8% in 2006 and 8% in 2005, of our consolidated net revenues.
-On a combined basis, after deducting an allocation for corporate overhead expense, these facilities had a pre-tax loss amounting to 3% of our earnings before income taxes in 2007 and generated 1% in 2006 and 4% in 2005, of our earnings before income taxes (excluding the pre-tax hurricane related expenses of \$14 million and pre-tax hurricane insurance recoveries of \$182 million recorded during 2006 and excluding the pre-tax hurricane related expenses of \$165 million and pre-tax hurricane insurance recoveries of \$82 million recorded during 2005).
-As discussed in Item 7 Management's Discussion and Analysis of Operations and Financial Condition-Acute Care Hospital Services, our facilities in the McAllen/Edinburg, Texas market have experienced significant declines in operating performance due to continued intense hospital and physician competition in the market.
-We expect that our future patient volumes, net revenues and profitability in this market will continue to be unfavorably impacted as a result of recently completed increased competitor capacity and expansion of services.
-A continuation of increased provider competition in this market, as well as potential future capacity added by us and others, could result in additional erosion of the patient volumes, net revenues and financial operating results of our facilities in this market.
+In addition, South Texas Health System, which includes McAllen Medical Center, McAllen Heart Hospital, South Texas Behavioral Health Center, located in McAllen, Texas, and Edinburg Regional Medical Center and Edinburg Children's Hospital, located in Edinburg, Texas, operate within the same market.
+On a combined basis, these facilities contributed 7% in 2008, 7% in 2007, and 8% in 2006 of our consolidated net revenues.
+On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 3% in 2008, had a pre-tax loss of 3% in 2007, and generated 1% in 2006 of our earnings before income taxes and interest expense.